admitrievsky/blockduino/README.md

 You will need the following packages: gcc-avr, dfu-programmer.
 So:

  sudo apt-get install gcc-avr binutils-avr avr-libc dfu-programmer

+To start server cd into the Blockduino folder and issue the command

+ python app.py

+Point your browser to http://localhost:8000/ and have a fun!

+Tested with Chromium browser.

+Sketches are saved into ~/blockly-sketchbook folder.

 Operation
 ---------